 Factors Influencing Growth in JEE Main Registration

-JEE Main exam is widely accepted as the benchmark for admission to top engineering institutes in India.
+JEE Main exam is widely accepted as the benchmark for admission in top engineering institutes in India.
 The popularity of this exam is mostly due to the institutes which offers admission based on its scores.
 Top rankers of this exam are sure to get admission in institutes like NITs.
 The top 2.5 lakh candidates in order of merit also get the chance to appear in JEE Advanced exam for admission to IITs.

 Also, engineering is an ever-evolving field.
 With rise in demands of AI and Data Science specialist, more students are moving to engineering courses thus leading to rise in JEE Main applicants.